How do scientists predict future climates?

 Global climate models are very useful to predict how the world is changing globally, but governments, businesses and individuals need information that will be useful at a much smaller scale.

-There are therefore climate scientists that work on ‘downscaling’ these models.
-One of the issues however of downscaling, is that many assumptions and simplifications need to be done.
-Thus, the uncertainty over predictions is usually much higher.
+There are climate scientists that work on ‘downscaling’ these models.
+One of the issues of downscaling, is that many assumptions and simplifications need to be made.
+So, the uncertainty over predictions is usually much higher.

 How ‘good’ are model simulations of future climates?